 WHO WE ARE

-Digital First is the operator of the website www.digifirst.co.uk.
+Digital First is a digital marketing agency which focuses exclusively on the self storage sector.
 We collect, use and are responsible for certain information about you.
-When we do so, we are regulated under the General Data Protection Regulation which applies across the European Union (including the United Kingdom) and we are responsible as 'controller' of that personal information for the purposes of those laws.
-The person responsible for how we handle personal information is Robbie Cameron who can be contacted on email@example.com.
+When we do so, we are regulated under the General Data Protection Regulation which applies across the European Union (including the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+The person responsible for how we handle personal information is Robbie Cameron who can be contacted at email@example.com.

 THE PERSONAL INFORMATION WE COLLECT AND USE

 In the course of operating our business, we collect personal information when you provide it to us, such as your name, postal address, email address, phone numbers, and alternate contact address.

 We also collect information on the various digital marketing platforms associated with your business.

 Occasionally we may receive information about you from other sources, which we will add to the information we already hold about you in order to help us provide services to you and to improve and personalise our service to you.